ilgon-technologies/ilgon-network-documentation/Readme.md

 We are working on the foundation of Openethereum to make a more generic governance model possible.
 Our target is to achieve a dPoS modus operandi in the coming 1-2 years but vanilla openethereum node software is a good start to build trust.
 So - for now - you won't be required to run any custom node software.

 So how is it possible to use the openethereum node software to run a different netwok?
-It is the genesis block, spegicically the genesis JSON file that has to be properly provided.
+It is the genesis block, specifically the genesis JSON file that has to be properly provided.

 ### Genesis block/genesis JSON